Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 1. If the `Maxtime` is greater than zero, verify that it is greater than or equal to the `Mintime`.
 2. Check that `Results` includes at least one item.
 3. Check that each of the `Results` is present and valid.
+4. If the transaction version is 1: verify that the `ExtHash` is the all-zero hash.

 ### Output 1